IsaidMosqueda/Examples-Data-Warehousing-/README.md

 # Examples-Data-Warehousing-
-This respository holds two examples of datawarehouses Including sql querys and predictive querys using python.
+This respository holds two examples of datawarehouses Including sql queries and predictive queries using python.